Hisar Airport

+The airport and the surrounding region is undergoing a planned expansion at the cost of ₹52 billion with the addition of Maintenance, repair, and operations facilities, aerospace university, aerospace and defense manufacturing industrial zone, logistics hub, and industrial parks.
+The first two phases of the project has been completed by 2025 with the third phase projected to be completed by 2030.
+Along with the Noida International Airport, it is being developed as one of the alternate satellite airports to the Delhi's Indira Gandhi International Airport.

 History

 Initial years

-Initially constructed in 1965 as airstrip, the Hisar Airport has been progressively upgraded by successive governments of various political parties with major thrust provided after Bharatiya Janata Party (BJP) came to power in Haryana.
+Initially constructed in 1965 as an airstrip, the Hisar Airport has been progressively upgraded by successive governments of various political parties with major thrust provided after Bharatiya Janata Party (BJP) came to power in Haryana.
 In 1965, construction of 194 acre Hisar airfield commenced during the rule of Chief Minister of Punjab, Ram Kishan of INC Party, which was completed in 1967 and it became operational in the same year.
 In 1948, first airstrip was built in Haryana when Ambala Air Force Station was established.

 In 1970–71, a privately managed air service was introduced on Delhi–Patiala–Hisar–Delhi route under the Chief Minister of Haryana, Bansi Lal of INC party, which was terminated after a period of 6 months due to lack of financial viability.

 In 1999, Hisar Aviation Club was merged with Haryana Institute of Civil Aviation (HICA).
 In 2002, the Delhi Flying Club (DFC) shifted all its flying activities and aircraft to Hisar from Safdarjung Airport in Delhi.

 On 27 Sept 2018, Hisar became Haryana's first DGCA licensed airport during the BJP rule.

-On 26 July 2021, airport was renamed Maharaja Agrasen International Airport, after the Maharaja Agrasen by the Chief Minister of Haryana, Manohar Lal Khattar of BJP, with the view to boost tourism to religious and archaeological sites of Agroha Dham and Agroha Mound respectively.
+On 26 July 2021, airport was renamed after the Maharaja Agrasen by then Chief Minister of Haryana Manohar Lal Khattar with the view to boost tourism to religious and archaeological sites of Agroha Dham and Agroha Mound respectively.

+In 2021, Air taxi services under UDAN scheme started in January but were discontinued in August due to non-viability.
+On 12 April 2025, regular scheduled services to Delhi and Ayodhya commenced, and in September 2025 services were also added to Jaipur and Chandigarh.

-2016-18 Phase-I upgrade
+2016-18 Phase-I upgrade completed

-2016-18, the Phase-I upgrades of domestic terminal and 3 new hangers, costing ₹50 crore were completed:
+2016-18, the Phase-I upgrades of domestic terminal and 3 new hangars, costing ₹50 crore were completed:

-2018-25 Phase-II upgrade and runway extension
+2018-25 Phase-II upgrade and runway extension completed

-2018-25, in the Phase-II the runway extension, domestic cargo terminal and MRO hangers were completed including the runway extension from 4000 ft to 10000 ft to accommodate turboprop aircraft (such as the ATR 72) and jets (such as the Boeing 737 and Airbus A320), MRO hangers, air traffic control (ATC) tower, staff accommodation, fire station, maintenance building, and aircraft support facilities such as refuelling, repairs and overhaul, ground support, and catering etc, were completed in April 2025.
+2018-25, in the Phase-II the runway extension, domestic cargo terminal and MRO hangars were completed including the runway extension from 4000 ft to 10000 ft to accommodate turboprop aircraft (such as the ATR 72) and jets (such as the Boeing 737 and Airbus A320), MRO hangars, air traffic control (ATC) tower, staff accommodation, fire station, maintenance building, and aircraft support facilities such as refuelling, repairs and overhaul, ground support, and catering etc, were completed in April 2025.